The Email API Built for AI Agents

 Can I use MultiMail with LangChain, CrewAI, or AutoGen?

 Yes.
-The REST API works with any HTTP client.
-The multimail-sdk Python package has explicit integrations for LangChain, CrewAI, AutoGen, and Semantic Kernel.
+The REST API works with any HTTP client, so you can call it directly from a LangChain, CrewAI, AutoGen, or Semantic Kernel tool.
 The MCP server works with any MCP-compatible client: Claude Desktop, Cursor, Windsurf, and others.
 There is no lock-in to a specific orchestration framework.

 How does EU AI Act compliance work exactly?

 EU AI Act Article 50 requires that recipients be notified when they are interacting with an AI system.
-When a mailbox has an agent_id set and the recipient is a natural person (not another system), MultiMail automatically appends the required disclosure to outbound messages.
+MultiMail automatically marks every agent-originated message with the X-AI-Generated header and a human-readable disclosure footer — this is enforced at the send gateway per mailbox and cannot be disabled.
 The disclosure format follows guidance published by the European AI Office.
 You do not need to modify your message body or add custom headers.

 Do mm_test_...
 API keys actually send email?